BlueJayEngine/Jay_ECS/README.md

  system_with_option :: (entity: Entity, comp: Option(Component)) {
  }

- // Queries to iterate over other entities that may have components,
- // but should pe processed somehow: system_with_option :: (entity: Entity, others: Query(Component, Other_Component)) {
+ // Queries to iterate over other entities that have queried components: system_with_option :: (entity: Entity, others: Query(Component, Other_Component)) {
  }
  ```